jules2689/trudeau/docs/2020-04-17/q_a.md

 **Reporter**:

 Merci.

 **Interpreter**:

 Good morning, Mr. Trudeau.
-With respect to the deployment of Canadian armed forces members, can you tell us where those military members are coming from and why such a limited number of reinforcements for Quebec?because, as we know, the -- these facilitis are in a dire situation.
+With respect to the deployment of Canadian armed forces members, can you tell us where those military members are coming from and why such a limited number of reinforcements for Quebec? because, as we know, the -- these facilities are in a dire situation.
 We have been working with Quebec and we were speaking to Quebec yesterday to see exactly how we could support them.
 We're talking about 125 military members who will be providing significant support to these institutions in Quebec and we know that we can do more with the red cross and the bank of volunteers that we have.
 Quebec also has a group of volunteers it can access.
 We will continue to seek ways to provide that help as best we can and will always want to do more.
 But the situation with the c. a.f.
 Members is that we are always limited in our medical resources within any organization.
 Including in the armed forces.
-Do you have a follow-up?yes.
+Do you have a follow-up? yes.
 Just to get a clarify casing.
 I realise that medical employees are limited in number.
 But there is information circulating, Mr. Trudeau, that an agreement has been reached with the United States on the closure of the border.
-Could you comment on that?well, as I said before, we are in constant conversation with the United States, which is our ally and our friend to ensure that we can both protect our citizens and My priority will alwayss be to protect Canadians and we continue to work with the americans to ensure that the borders remain secure.
+Could you comment on that? well, as I said before, we are in constant conversation with the United States, which is our ally and our friend to ensure that we can both protect our citizens and My priority will alwayss be to protect Canadians and we continue to work with the americans to ensure that the borders remain secure.
 As I've often said, I do not expect those borders to be re-opened in a short period of time.
 We will continue to listen to science and to closely monitor the evolution of this virus in Canada and around the world before we make any decision on that.
 But I can tell you that our discussions with the americans continue and they are very positive.